-- + All Mbox servers must receive the same MboxTime reference, whether it is timecode or network-based. - + When MboxTime is used for perfect sync between servers, those servers MUST use a synchronization playmode layer sync or timecode sync, otherwise the MboxTime reference will be ignored since no attempt is being made to sync playback. - + When received as timecode, the reference must be received as SMPTE (audio) timecode directly into the Mbox application. - The Mbox application must have its audio input preference configured to receive audio on an active interface, this preference cannot be set to "None". - There can be only one source of the SMPTE signal for use as the timing reference. - For best results SMPTE used as the MboxTime reference should not start and stop or jump around.
+- + All Mbox servers must receive only one MboxTime reference, from a single source, whether it is timecode or network-based. - + When MboxTime is used, Mbox servers MUST use a synchronization playmode layer sync or timecode sync, otherwise the MboxTime reference will be ignored because no attempt is being made to sync playback. - + Use of the Rendering Leader preference is not required, as a rendering leader will automatically be selected if one is not designated.
+But it can be beneficial to manually select the rendering leader especially if using layer sync.
+In such cases, the Mbox that is the sync sender should also be the rendering leader.

+- When received as timecode, the MboxTime reference must be received as SMPTE timecode (LTC) directly into the Mbox application; the TC Reader application cannot be used. - The Mbox application must have its audio input preference configured to receive audio on an active interface, this preference cannot be set to "None". - There can be only one source of the SMPTE signal for use as the timing reference. - For best results SMPTE used as the MboxTime reference should not start and stop or jump around.
 The Mbox application is able to adjust for this, but when the reference is not running or when it jumps, the sync may not be perfect.
-Therefore, it is not a good idea to use the same SMPTE as the MboxTime reference and for playback sync, as timecode for playback sync often starts and stops or jumps around.

-- When received as a network signal, the timing reference must come from the Mbox Network Clock application. - The Mbox application does not need to have its audio input preference configured, but it is OK if an interface is configured for use with timecode sync for playback.
+Therefore, it is not a good idea to use the same SMPTE as the MboxTime reference and for playback sync, as timecode for playback sync often starts and stops or jumps around. - + When received as a network signal, the MboxTime timing reference must come from the Mbox Network Clock application. - The Mbox application does not need to have its audio input preference configured, but it is OK if an interface is configured for use with timecode sync for playback.

-- Mbox Network Clock can run locally on an Mbox or on a separate computer, transmitting over the network. - Mbox Network Clock - There can be only one computer running Mbox Network Clock on each installation!
+Mbox Network Clock can run locally on an Mbox or on a separate computer, transmitting over the network.

+Mbox Network Clock

+- There should be only one computer running Mbox Network Clock for each system!
 Multiple instances will cause serious issues. - The Mbox Network Clock application starts running automatically when launched.
 The only configuration required is to set the desired network interface for the timing reference to be transmitted from.
+This must be set to something other that "Local" for the MboxTime reference to be used by more than the one computer that is running the Mbox Network Clock application.